Pasha127/Pasha127/README.md

-- 👋 Hi, I’m Paul/Pasha
+- 👋 Hi, I’m Paul/Pasha.
-- 👀 I’m interested in Game Dev
+- 👀 I’m interested in Game and Web Dev.
-- 🌱 I'm currently learning WebDev
+- I'm looking for Game and Full-Stack Web Dev jobs.
 - 💞️ I’m looking to collaborate on small Unity game projects.
-- 📫 How to reach me pasha.account@gmail.com
+- 📫 How to reach me pasha.account@gmail.com.